Do community style nest boxes really work?

 How to Get Chickens to Use a Nesting Box?

 Keep your hens in their coop for most of the morning as that's when most of egg laying occurs.
 By doing this, you will be able to get the best odds that your hen will lay eggs in their nest boxes rather than somewhere outside.
-You can also help train them with fake eggs, golf balls, or other similar objects that will help demonstrate that the nest box is the best area to lay their eggs.

 Once the chickens become more comfortable with their nesting box, you can enjoy collecting clean, unbroken eggs.